 Police raided the shop a couple days later and a police source told NBC Connecticut the raid came after the attempted theft.

 The store, which has since closed, was also in headlines after the gun shop owner said he sold a gun several years earlier to Nancy Lanza, the mother of the Sandy Hook Elementary School shooter.

-Marsh is accused of stealing around 12 firearms from Riverview.
+Marsh was also convicted for stealing around 12 firearms from Riverview earlier in 2012.

 On Aug.
 27, 2013, Marsh pleaded guilty to attempted theft of the Bushmaster and was sentenced to eight years in prison and is in state custody.